Proven Microbiological System Could Solve Dixon Sewer Issue & Save Millions.

 “Green” Tech Firm Interest in Dixon as Demonstration Project

 A proven advanced waste water treatment technique using microbiology could resolve Dixon’s sewer issues within months, and at a cost of less than one-dollar per month per hook-up.
 That is in contrast to a $30 million “activated sludge” project that can’t be on line until late 2015, and will double sewer fees to every Dixon home.
+There has been lots of attention brought to the state of the sewer system, especially when the pipe burst at the hospital not too long ago (see this article on commercial sewer line break near hospital for more information).
+A lot of residents are wanting action to be taken to avoid that from happening in Dixon city.

 In fact, the advanced system could have been in operation over three years ago if local officials hadn’t ignored the information and hid it from the City Council when it was first provided to the staff in 2010.